Beacon Hill, New South Wales: Transport

-Beacon Hill is serviced by Keolis Downer Northern Beaches bus services.
+Beacon Hill is serviced by Keolis Northern Beaches bus services.
 Warringah Road (A38) runs east/west through the suburb and provides access to Dee Why in the east and Roseville in the west.

 Landmarks

 Governor Phillip Lookout

 This lookout is located atop Beacon Hill itself.
 Views of almost the entire eastern half of the Sydney region may be had from the summit which is approximately 152 metres (500 ft) above sea level.

 Views extend from the southern outskirts of Sydney, west to the Blue Mountains and north to Gosford and the Central Coast.
 The skyline of the city is to the south.
 Ships, pleasure craft and occasional migratory whales can be seen out to sea in the east.

 The lookout is popular with locals on New Year's Eve when the firework displays across Sydney Harbour are clearly visible, approximately 11 kilometres (7 mi) to the south.

 The lookout may be reached via Warringah Road.
 There is a small parking area adjacent to the road with stairs leading to a pathway and the summit.